timescale/docs/cloud/billing/account-management.md

 # Billing - Account management
 If you haven't yet added a payment method, you can add one in this section.
 You can also update to a new credit card here.

+## Add, change, or delete  a payment method
+You can add upto three credit cards to the `Wallet` and set one of the cards as `primary` for payments.
+If you want to delete the last card in the `Wallet`, you have to first delete all the services and then schedule the last card to be deleted at the end of the month.
 <procedure>

 ### Adding or changing a payment method
 1. [Log in to your Timescale Cloud account][cloud-login] and navigate to the `Billing` details section.
-1. Click `Add a payment method`.
-If you already have a payment method saved, you need to delete it before you start.
+1. In the `Wallet` section, click `Add a payment method`.
+If you already have three credit cards saved in the payment methods, you need to delete atleast one of them before you start.
 Click the trash can icon to delete your saved credit card.
 1. Type your credit card details, and click `Add billing address`.
 1. Type your address, and click `Save payment method`.
 1. Confirm your new credit card is saved by checking the details on